-- Reports on structural maturity: - Indicators of structural compliance, so called Rules Rule 1 and Rule 2; - Monitoring of early warning indicators that point to the existence of specific or systematic liquidity crisis; - Preparation of reports for management.
+- Reports on structural maturity;

+- Indicators of structural compliance, so called Rules Rule 2;

+- Monitoring of early warning indicators that point to the existence of specific or systematic liquidity crisis:

+- Monitoring of NSFR indicators;

+- Preparation of reports for management.

-Liquidity ratio prescribed by the National Bank of Serbia represents the relation between liquid assets and current liabilities.
-Liquid assets include all receivables and assets items due within one month.
-Current liabilities represent all of the Bank's liabilities due within one month.
+Liquidity ratios (current ratio and narrow ratio) are defined by the National Bank of Serbia and they represent the relation between first-order and second order liquid assets and current liabilities and relation between first-order liquid assets and current liabilities.
+First-order liquid assets include all receivables cashable immediately (cash, checks, securities etc.) while second-order liquid assets include expected inflows from placements within a month.
+Current assets consist of all of the Bank's liabilities payable at sight or due within a month.